LaswitchTech/core-theme-gentelella/README.md

 This software is distributed under the [GPLv3](LICENSE) license.

 ## Installation
-Open your application's extension manager, search for `Gentelella` and press `Install`.
+Open your application's extension manager, search for `gentelella` and press `Install`.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.
 See [SECURITY.md](SECURITY.md) for more information.